drminnaar/aws-dotnet-examples/README.md

     * Manage Publications
         * An example showing how to publish a 'Game Ranking' to a 'game-ranking' topic

+* [SQS ConsoleApp] - This project demonstrates how to integrate a .NET Core console application with SQS using the Amazon SDK.

+    The following features have been implemented:

+    * Manage Queues
+        * Create queue
+        * List queues
+        * Delete queue
+        * Get queue url
+    * Manage Game Ranking Queue
+        * Enqueue game ranking to queue
+        * Dequeue game rankings from queue

 ## Versioning

 I use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/drminnaar/aws-dotnetcore-examples/tags).